Latest Financial News

 - Build a successful business model that encompasses the needs of our customers, our shareholders and our employees

-- Provide a dynamic and responsive organisation that ensures a rapid response to opportunity and competition
+- Provide a dynamic and responsive organization that ensures a rapid response to opportunity and competition

 Seagate Ethics Helpline